OpenSlides/openslides-vote-service/README.md

 At the moment, a `secret`-poll is identical to an `open`- or `named`-poll.
 But is handled differently in the autoupdate-service.
-The field `vote/acting_user_id` and `vote/represented_user_id` get restricted for everyboddy.
+The field `vote/acting_user_id` and `vote/represented_user_id` get restricted for everybody.

-For the future, this value will be used for crypto votes.
+In the future, these values will be used for crypto votes.
 See the entry in the [wiki](https://github.com/OpenSlides/OpenSlides/wiki/DE%3AKonzept-geheime-Wahlen-mit-OpenSlides)